MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 The Microsoft Edge browser periodically checks for new versions of installed Extensions and updates each without user intervention.

 > [!NOTE]
-> Steps to update an Extension on Microsoft Edge Addons are planned be added.
+> Steps to update an Extension on Microsoft Edge Add-ons are planned be added.

 <!-- image links -->